montgomerysamantha/LateNites/README.md

 Here's more infomation on how to install [SMAPI](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started) and [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915).

+Download the latest release of this mod [here](https://github.com/montgomerysamantha/LateNites/releases/).

-Unpack the zip file, move the "[CP] Late Nites" and "Late Nites" folders into the Mods section of the game directory (or use any Stardew Valley mod manager)
+Unpack the zip file, move the "[CP] Late Nites" and "Late Nites" folders into the Mods section of the game directory (or use any Stardew Valley mod manager).

 Launch the game with SMAPI as usual.